Acequia: Governance in New Mexico

 Known among water users simply as "the Acequia", various legal entities embody the community associations, or acequia associations, that govern members' water usage, depending on local precedents and traditions.
 An acequia organization often must include commissioners and a majordomo who administers usage of water from a ditch, regulating which holders of water rights can release water to their fields on which days.
 In New Mexico, by state statute, acequias as registered bodies must have three commissioners and a mayordomo.
 Irrigation and conservation districts typically have their own version of mayordomos, usually referred to as "ditch riders" by members of the districts.

 Acequias in New Mexico and Colorado have successfully developed and implemented changes in state water laws to accommodate the unique norms, customs, and practices of the acequia systems.
-But the communal owners of the acequias in New Mexico are receiving hard economic pushes from land developers and current inflation that are pushing them to consider selling the valued acequia.
-The customary law of the acequia is older than and at variance with the Doctrine of Prior Appropriation, and the statutes promulgating acequia water law represent a rare instance of water pluralism in the context of Western water law in the United States (see (Hicks & Peña 2003)).
+But the communal owners of the acequias in New Mexico experience strong economic pressure from land developers and inflation to sell the valuable acequia.
+The customary law of the acequia is older than and at variance with the Doctrine of Prior Appropriation, and the statutes promulgating acequia water law represent a rare instance of water pluralism in Western water law in the United States (see (Hicks & Peña 2003)).
 For example, the Doctrine of Prior Appropriation is based on the principle of "first in use, first in right", while acequia norms incorporate not just priority but principles of equity and fairness.
 This is evident in the fact that Prior Appropriation considers water to be a commodity owned by private individuals while acequia systems treat water as a community resource that irrigators have a shared right to use, manage, and protect.
 The concept of a shared responsibility natural resources reflects the beliefs stemming from the Spanish and Indigenous people who brought the acequia to the U.S. The plethora of cultural behaviors and values that created acequia communities still exist in the United States.

-While prior doctrines allow for water to be sold away from the basin of origin, the acequia system prohibits the transference of water from the watershed in which it is situated and thus considers water as an "asset-in-place".
-The Prior regime is based on a governance regime in which the members of a mutual ditch company will vote based on their proportional ownership of shares so that larger farmers have more votes.
+While Prior Appropriation doctrines allow for water to be sold away from the basin of origin, the acequia system prohibits the transfer of water from the watershed it is situated in, and thus considers water as an "asset-in-place".
+The Prior regime is based on a governance regime in which the members of a mutual ditch company will vote based on their proportional ownership of shares, so that larger farmers have more votes.
 In contrast, the acequia system follows a "one farmer, one vote" system that has led researchers to consider this a form of "water democracy".

 Acequia law also requires that all persons with irrigation rights participate in the annual maintenance of the community ditch including the annual spring time ditch cleanup known as the limpieza y saca de acequia.